THE LISBON LIONS

-Watch out for a reprinted version of the programme which was distributed as part of a memorabilia pack.
+Watch out for a reprinted version of the programme which was distributed as part of a memorabilia pack to celebrate the 25th anniversary of the big cup win (the one that the old Rangers never managed to win and now never will.)
 The reprinted programme is exactly the same as the original except that the reprint is green on the front cover where the original is blue.

 The match ticket is very rarely offered for sale.
 Value is £200 plus.
 Watch out for reprints on ebay!!!!!!